Abderrahmane-jacker/Abderrahmane-jacker/README.md

 <h1>Hi 👋, I'm  Abderrahmane-j2k4r</h1>

 # 💫 About Me:
-👀 I’m interested in Learning New Things<br>🌱 I’m currently learning Cybersecurity and Developement<br>💞️ I’m looking to collaborate on anyone<br>📫 How to reach me richabdo31@gmail.com<br>⚡ Fun fact: im a hacker😈😈
+👀 I’m interested in Learning New Things<br>👨🏼‍🎓 studying Cybersecurity and digital trust at Ensaj<br>💞️ I’m looking to collaborate on anyone<br>📫 How to reach me richabdo31@gmail.com<br>⚡ Fun fact: im a j2k4r😈😈

 ## ⚡️ Where to find me